TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

   * Remind students of boolean expressions in Snap!
     ![Snap boolean Expressions](snap_boolean_expressions.png)
     * Ask the students to recall what `and`, `or` and `not` did.
-  * Give students additional time to finish completing part 2 of the Do Now.
+  * Give students additional time to finish completing part 2 of the Do Now, if needed.
   * Have a student write up the expression they used to update the `can_get_license` code.
-    1.Poll students- how many boolean expressions are used?
-Answers here can vary but ~7 (age >= 16, age <18, driving_with_permit >=6, and expression, age > 18, or expression, whole expression)
+    * Poll students - how many boolean expressions are used?
+Answers here may vary depending on the students' code.
-    2. Define composition: Using an expression as part of a larger expression, or a statement as part of a larger statement.
-You can use parenthesis to compose expressions as well
+    2. Define **composition**: Using an expression as part of a larger expression, or a statement as part of a larger statement.
+You can use parentheses to compose expressions as well.
   5. Parenthesis: In SNAP! to compose many expressions they were nested together.
 In snap you can just put them one after another.
 However if you want certain things to evaluated together use parenthesis
 3. **Lab**
     * Evaluate expressions with `and`, `or`, and `not`